GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

     - Evaluates memory bandwidth and computational performance by performing a specific vector operation (`a = b + scalar * c`).
 - **Single STREAM Triad GB/s**
     - The same as Star STREAM Triad, but limited to a single node.
+A quick note on the units of measurement used:
+- GFLOPS (Giga Floating Point Operations Per Second): Measures the computational power of a processor in floating-point operations per second.
+Indicates how many billion (Giga) floating-point calculations a system can perform in one second.
+- GUPs (Giga Updates Per Second): measures the update rate of memory or data structures, particularly in irregular workloads like sparse matrix computations, graph processing, and databases.
+Indicates how many billion (Giga) updates can be performed per second.
+- GB/s (Gigabytes Per Second): Measures memory bandwidth, representing how fast data can be transferred between memory and processors.
+Indicates how many billion (Giga) bytes of data can be read/written per second.

-The installationprocedure for the HPCC module is convoluted to say the least.
+The installation procedure for the HPCC module is convoluted to say the least.
 It is dependent on the Intel MKL library, which needs then to be installed first on all nodes.
 Add Intel's GPG key
 ```bash